andreasabel/inCode/entry/purely-functional-typed-models.md

     featured as it is.

-    With these, models that seem seemingly very different can be defined in terms of simple combinator applications of other models.
+    With these, models that seem seemingly very different can be defined in terms of simple combinator applications of other models, and that simple base models can be used to derive other models in surprising ways (like how a feed-forward layer can be turned into a recurrent layer or an autoregressive model)

 -   A handy collection of (differentiable) *loss functions*; in this library we only used squared error, but in other situations there might be other useful